ericdaat/ericdaat.github.io/content/python-tips.md

 ### Simple Class

 We create a basic class `MyClass` with a constructor `__init__` that takes no argument.
 Our class is very simple and has no attribute.
+Note that `self` is just a keyword, it serves as a placeholder for the instance object.

 ``` python
 class MyClass(object):